ArtifyCZ/ArtifyCZ/README.md

 a software engineer, a team leader and a system designer from the Czech Republic.

-I have been programming stuff already for 8 years, since 2014.
-During that time I have managed to get the knowledge of many programming languages such as C, C#, Rust, Kotlin or Clojure, server technologies such as Redis, MySQL, MariaDB or PostgreSQL and system stuff in the Linux world, as I daily drive Linux, as the main OS.
+I have used many programming languages such as C, C#, Rust, Kotlin or Clojure, server technologies such as Redis, MySQL, MariaDB or PostgreSQL and know system stuff in the Linux world, as I daily drive Linux, as the main OS.

 ## Projects